microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - [NotWithinPath](#notwithinpath) - The field must not be within the specified path.
 - [Null](#null) - The field value must not exist or be null.
 - [NullOrEmpty](#nullorempty) - The object must not have the specified field or it must be empty.
+- [NotNullOrEmpty](#notnullorempty) - The object must have the specified field or it must not be empty.
 - [TypeOf](#typeof) - The field value must be of the specified type.
 - [SetOf](#setof) - The field value must match a set of specified values.
 - [StartsWith](#startswith) - The field value must match at least one prefix.